Density of Rational Curves on K3 Surfaces: Introduction

 By \thmref{THM002}, we know at least that the following holds.

 \begin{cor} For $g\ge 2$, a Baire general $(X,L)\in \K_g$ and a Baire general $p\in X$, the set $\{ v\in T_{X,p}: ||v||_\kappa = 0 \}$ is dense in $T_{X,p}$. \end{cor}

 The layout of this paper is as follows.
 We will prove our main theorems in \secref{SEC002}.
-In \secref{SEC003}, we will re-interpret a key step of our proof in terms of Poincar\'e normal functions and thus give another proof.
-Finally in the Appendix, we consider applications of our techniques to images of Abel-Jacobi maps.
-The main results of the Appendix are stated in Theorem \ref{T303} and Corollaries \ref{C33} and \ref{C666}.
+In \secref{SEC003}, we will re-interpret a key step of our proof in terms of Poincar\'e normal functions and prove \thmref{THM004}.